TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/assignments/poperigby/rust/week2/wasm/README.md

 * CORS was blocked when serving my `index.html` from a file, so I had to launch a web server
 * It appears I forgot to add the `pkg` dependency, which seems to have been important
+* I misspelled "coordinates" as "cordinates" and the whole thing failed with the least useful error message possible :/